GLOBAL MARKETS-Shares limp toward biggest monthly drop since February

 HOT OIL

-Wall Street had risen on Wednesday after a slew of U.S. economic indicators came in generally weaker than expected, adding to the sense that the Federal Reserve is done raising interest rates and could cut them again next year by more than 100 basis points.
+Wall Street futures were up between 0.1%-0.3%.
+The market had risen on Wednesday after a slew of U.S. economic indicators came in generally weaker than expected, adding to the sense that the Federal Reserve might be done raising interest rates and could well start cutting them again next year.
 FEDWATCH

 Speaking in South Africa, Fed policymaker Raphael Bostic said monetary policy was now "appropriately restrictive".